If you are looking into graduate school and are considering a career in the U.S. Foreign Service, please consider the following fellowships.

 Internships Fellows participate in two internships, domestically and internationally.
 Between their first and second year of graduate school, fellows intern at the U.S. Department of State, headquartered in Washington, D.C.
 After their second year of graduate school, fellows will intern at a U.S. Embassy or Consulate overseas.

-Financial Support Each fellow receives up to $37,500 annually, which goes toward tuition, room and board, mandatory fees, books, and a stipend during the academic year. $21,500 is issued for tuition and mandatory fees. $16,000 is allocated for an academic year stipend.
+Financial Support Each fellow receives up to $42,000 annually, which goes toward tuition, room and board, mandatory fees, books, and a stipend during the academic year. $24,000 is issued for tuition and mandatory fees. $18,000 is allocated for an academic year stipend.

 Orientation Fellows participate in an orientation at Howard University in early June.
 Then, the following summer, fellows will complete their domestic internship at the Department of State.
 According to the Pickering website, the orientation is designed to “ to enhance their understanding of, and skills for, Foreign Service careers.

-Application Deadline: Mid September of each year.
+Application Deadline: September

 For more information about the Pickering Fellowship, click here.